 The unofficial remake of King's Quest II had a swamp like this, but not the original game.

-Perez Park in City of Heroes is an abandoned, overgrown, gang-infested city park that's a Scrappy Level for a number of reasons.
+Perez Park is an abandoned, overgrown, gang-infested city park that's a Scrappy Level for a number of reasons.
 One of which is that there's no reason to go there, thankfully.
 Villainside there's Nerva, and all forest areas in the game tend to be infested with the Circle of Thorns.

 While Croatoa isn't entirely covered in forest, it does fit the trope better with the perpetual night/twilight, fog, and various magical creatures running about.
 Then there is Eden, which has tree mazes filled with various mutant plant life, including trees that suddenly come to life.